DouglasDwyer/Imp.NET/README.md

 - Call remote methods synchronously or asynchronously with the use of `Task`s and the `await` keyword
 - Use UDP and the `Unreliable` attribute to send data across the network with less overhead

+### Installation

+Imp.NET can be obtained as a Nuget package.
+To import it into your project, either download DouglasDwyer.Imp from the Visual Studio package manager or run the command `Install-Package DouglasDwyer.Imp` using the package manager console.

+### Getting started

+Please see [the documentation](https://douglasdwyer.github.io/Imp.NET/) for a complete guide on setting up an Imp.NET application.

-### Overview
+### Example

 Imp.NET abstracts away the details of networking by automatically generating remote proxy classes that inherit from shared interfaces.
-First, the user defines shared local types - types whose methods and properties may be accessed across the network.
-Then, during runtime, an Imp.NET client application connects to an Imp.NET server application.
-These applications may send one another instances of shared local types.
-Shared local types each implement a shared interface, which defines the members that can be called remotely.
-When a shared object is received over the network, it is received as the shared interface type.
-The following client-side code example demonstrates remote method invocation.
-In the example, the remote server object (whose shared interface type is `IChatServer`) is retrieved, and the remote method `SendMessage` is invoked.
-Observe that the process is identical to calling normal methods:
+In the following client-side example, a client connects to a server, then gets a remote representation of the server object, which is of the user-defined type `IChatServer`.
+Then, the client repeatedly sends messages read from the console to the server.
+Despite the fact that the code is executing client-side, the call to `SendMessage` executes on the server, as the `server` variable is a remote/server-owned object:
 ```csharp
 ChatClient client = new ChatClient();
 client.Connect("127.0.0.1", 10);